Spanish books for learners (24 stories and novels)

 About: Esperanza guides readers through her life on Mango Street in Chicago, with every chapter full of the details of daily life, ranging from extreme excitement to absolute dread.
 The stories each sit on their own as a short cuento, but are strung together like pearls on a neckless to create a complete narrative about what life on Mango Street looks like.

-About: A millionaire who is a firm believer in reincarnation finds out his death is immient.
-A firm believer of reincarnation, he becomes obsessed with the idea of regaining posession of his fortune when he’s reborn in his next life, and devoates the remaining time he has on Earth to assure comfort in his future life–and not repeat the years of impoverished childhood he had to withstand in this one.
+About: A millionaire who is a firm believer in reincarnation finds out his death is imminent.
+A firm believer of reincarnation, he becomes obsessed with the idea of regaining possession of his fortune when he’s reborn in his next life and devotes the remaining time he has on Earth to assure comfort in his future life–and not repeat the years of impoverished childhood he had to withstand in this one.

 Easy novels for beginners (B2 level)